 Q: Do you have dietary restrictions?
+Paleo?
 Vegetarian?
 Vegan?

 Ray Harvey: No, no, no. Not that which goeth into a man can defile him but only that which cometh out; for out of the abundance of the heart, the mouth speaketh.
 Gourmandizing of any kind is one of the surest signs of stupidity.
-The food snobbery of the vegan or the food snobbery of the vegetarian or the food snobbery of the organic-only cult, no matter how shabbily dressed, is every bit as beastly as the food snobbery of the rich and famous.
+I do think that animal husbandry, treatment, cruelty and so forth are subjects about which rational people can legitimately disagree, but please make no mistake: the food snobbery of the vegan or the food snobbery of the vegetarian or the food snobbery of the organic-only cult, no matter how shabbily dressed, is every bit as beastly as the food snobbery of the rich and famous.

 Q: As an anti-postmodernist — if I may put it that way — are you stalking your victims?
 If so, doesn’t your tendency to shoot from the hip startle them?

 Ray Harvey: On the contrary, it lulls them into a false sense of security.